ledigiacomo/InterviewCVEExercise/README.md

 ### Ensure application builds

-Run ./gradlew clean build to verify the application builds Run ./gradlew test to verify all tests pass
+* Run ./gradlew clean build to verify the application builds
+* Run ./gradlew test to verify all tests pass
+* Application can start: ./gradlew bootRun

 ## Your Task